RyanSquared/gitops/README.md

 Follow the instructions in the ArgoCD README.md to instantiate an initial configuration for your repository.

+Once ArgoCD is installed, the setup.sh should be run for the following applications, in order:

+- external-dns
+- ingress-nginx // **TODO**
+- cert-manager // **TODO** also import CRDs manually

 ## Common Tasks

 ### Adding New Admin(s)